 Christopher M. Russo is the chief economist for Republicans on the U.S. Senate Banking Committee.
 Appointed by Ranking Member Toomey, he advises members on economic conditions and policy issues.
 He is also a doctoral student in economics at George Mason University.
 His research focuses on monetary economics and economic history.

-Prior to joining Mercatus, Mr. Russo spent his career advising top policymakers in the Federal Reserve System on these issues.
-He held roles on the Trading Desk of the New York Fed, and in Economic Research at the Chicago Fed.
+Mr. Russo was previously a postgraduate research fellow with the Mercatus Center at George Mason University.
+He provided expertise on monetary policy, sovereign debt, and financial markets.
+Prior to Mercatus, he spent his career advising top policymakers at the Federal Reserves on these areass.
+He held roles on the Trading Desk at the New York Fed and in Economic Research at the Chicago Fed.

-Russo holds a master’s degree in Financial Mathematics from the University of Chicago.
+Russo earned a master’s degree in Financial Mathematics from the University of Chicago.
 He completed his undergraduate work in Mathematics and Economics at Rutgers University, New Brunswick.